 Head to historic Nob Hill, where Central Avenue will be closed off to cars from Girard to Washington.
-Instead the street will be lined with a historic car show, food vendors, an arts and artisans market, a Cork & Tap, and three music stages with entertainment from the New Mexico Jazz Festival.
+Instead the street will be lined with a historic car show, food vendors and food trucks, an arts and artisans market, a Cork & Tap garden, and three music stages with live entertainment.
 It begins at 2 p.m. and lasts until 10:30 p.m.

 2 p.m. to 10:30 p.m.

 What to Expect

 The fun includes live music on three stages, food trucks with a variety of cuisines and an Artisan Market.
 Shops will be open late.
 There will be a Kid's Zone, a car show and parade, a Cork & Tap and more.

 Mother Road Market

 The market will feature two full city blocks of handmade arts and crafts.
 Do a little shopping.